What is Lost Wax Casting?

 Some adornments created by Made by Nakita apply the method of lost wax casting - a time honored technique that has been in practice for thousands of years.

-Lost wax casting enables you to create jewelry that exudes a personal touch reflecting the artistry of its maker.
-Utilizing this method highlights your unique style and offers the opportunity to make jewelry for a collection or craft something special for your clients setting your work a part from mass produced items.
+Lost wax casting enables you to create jewry with a handmade touch.
+This method highlights your unique style and offers the opportunity to make jewelry for a collection or craft something customized for your clients setting your work a part from mass produced items.

 Here are some steps to lost wax casting: